JessenDGibbs/shadow/README.md

 ![git header image](public/git_header_image.png)

 # Shadow
 Shadow is an open-source API for developing personal internets that can be shared, licensed, and navigated with an AI assistant.
-With Shadow, you can turn scattered information trails into meaningful knowledge networks for accomplishing any goal.
+With Shadow, you can turn scattered information trails into meaningful knowledge networks that tell the story of your current project and help you accomplish more.

 ## Introduction
 In the course of working towards a goal, we often generate and explore a lot of information - notes, web pages, documents, code snippets, images, and more.
 This information trail is valuable, but is usually scattered across many different apps and services.
 Shadow provides a way to aggregate everything you read, write, explore and create related to a goal into a unified space - your \"personal internet\".